BurroughsHighCS/Curriculum/README.md

 * Submitting code with inappropriate variable names or otherwise inappropriate content.
 * Posting inappropriate content of any kind to github.
 * Exhibiting behaviors deemed otherwise inappropriate online.

+##Contact Information
+If you need to reach me, the best way to do so is at my Navy email address:
+Curtis.merrell@navy.mil

+Please attach screenshots of the errors you encounter, or copy and paste them into the email so I can better attempt to diagnose issues.